Why Psychology with JCU?

 Aligned to the UN Sustainable Development Goals and current and emerging global challenges, this course offers a broad scope of subjects, including Environmental Psychology and Health, Wellbeing & Resilience.

-• Begin the pathway towards further study and becoming a registered psychologist.
+- Begin the path towards further study and becoming a registered psychologist.

 Reach your goals by studying psychology